hilolani/mif/README.md

 Several adjacent matrices for demonstration purposes are stored in this repository as Matrix Market mtx files and can be used for calculations as follows.

+The MiF_broadcast() function calculates the MiF value between the starting vertex (specified by the first argument) and each reached vertex, within a default range of 10 steps.
+It uses the adjacency matrix converted to a CSR sparse matrix (first argument) and uses the vertex specified by the second argument as the starting point.
+The beta value is set to 0.5 by default in the third argument.
+The fourth argument, loop, is set to 0 by default.
+This means the random walk does not continue beyond the reached vertex, so no self-loop occurs there.
+Setting the fourth argument to 1 allows the random walk to continue from a vertex once it has been reached.

     from mif import *

     mif = load_mif()